NGSolve/ngsPETSc/docs/src/SLEPcEPS/poisson.py.rst

    m = BilinearForm(-1*u*v*dx, symmetric=True)
    m.Assemble()

-We then proceed to solve the eigenvalue problem using `SLEPc EPS` using ngsPETSc's `EigenSolver` class.
+We then proceed to solve the eigenvalue problem using `SLEPc EPS` which is wrapped by ngsPETSc's :code:`EigenSolver` class.
 In particular, we will use SLEPc implementation of a locally optimal block preconditioned conjugate gradient.
-Notice that we have assembled the mass matrix so that it is symmetric negative definite, this is because ngsPETSc `Eigensolver` requires you to write all eigenvalue problems as a polynomial eigenvalue problem, i.e.
+Notice that we have assembled the mass matrix so that it is symmetric negative definite, this is because ngsPETSc :code:`Eigensolver` requires  all eigenvalue problems to be written as a polynomial eigenvalue problem, i.e.

 .. math::
    A\vec{U} - \lambda M\vec{U} = 0